 Complete your DS-160 Application for a Nonimmigrant Visa here.

-Answers to Frequently Asked Questions (FAQs) about the DS-160 application form can be found here.
+Answers to Frequently Asked Questions (FAQs) about the DS-160 application, including troubleshooting tips, can be found here.

 Step 3.
 Collect Supporting Documentation